SK108045/AI-Conversational-Agent-with-Ollama/README.md

 # AI-Conversational-Agent-with-Ollama
-AI Conversational Agent with Ollama and Google Text-to-Speech.
+AI Conversational Agent with Ollama and Google Cloud Text-to-Speech.
 This project is an AI-powered conversational agent that uses Ollama for the language model and Google Cloud Text-to-Speech for audio output generation.

 ## Features